fttlov/JCAdvance/README.md

 3 — Wrist rotation does not matter (within 180 degrees) and no more the screwdriver effect in any grip! <br>
 Designed specifically for the Joy-Con

-Conclusion: Mode "3" provide the best accuracy and predictability for Joy-Con gyro motion aiming, provided the accelerometer is calibrated correctly
+Conclusion: With a more or less horizontal grip, Mode "3" provides the best accuracy and predictability for gyro aiming.   <br>
+You can see this for yourself by testing how the mouse cursor behaves in different modes; for example, try drawing an infinity symbol while tilting the gamepad at different angles.  <br>
+If, for some reason, you’re using a vertical grip, Mode "1" is the best choice

   ### Tightening (Dynamic Smoothing)